Fyffes Progress in Honduras

 Bus drop-off points are designated and known, normally near shelters, and bus drivers are told the night before where to drop off workers in the mornings.

-Pesticide application and management adhere to good agricultural practice standards (Primus GFS) and are audited both internally and externally.
+Pesticide selection, application and management adhere to international good agricultural practice standards ( Primus GFS) and are audited both internally and externally.

 COMMUNITY CONTRIBUTION